StarRocks/starrocks/docs/using_starrocks/catalog/hive_catalog.md

 If you use HDFS as the data storage system, configure your StarRocks cluster as follows:

 - (Optional) Set the username that is used to access your HDFS and Hive metastore.
 By default, StarRocks uses the username of the FE and BE processes to access your HDFS and Hive metastore.
 You can also set the username via the `HADOOP_USERNAME` parameter in the **fe/conf/hadoop_env.sh** file of each FE and the **be/conf/hadoop_env.sh** file of each BE.
-Then restart each BE to make the parameter setting take effect.
+Then restart each FE and BE to make the parameter settings take effect.

     > Note: You can set only one username for a StarRocks cluster.